-Dr. Eldridge spent 15 years helping individuals navigate their way through the initial stages of a cancer diagnosis as a primary care physician and patient advocate.
+Lynn Eldridge, MD spent 15 years helping individuals navigate their way through the initial stages of a cancer diagnosis as a primary care physician and patient advocate.

-Though she works behind the scenes to do everything she can to increase funding for the disease, and provide excellent, reliable, and reader-friendly information to make the navigation of this disease just a tad bit less scary, on the surface she is there in the moment—to give the hug that is needed to get through today.
+Though she works behind the scenes to do everything she can to increase funding for the disease, and provide excellent, reliable, and reader-friendly information to make the navigation of this disease just a tad bit less scary, on the surface she is there in the moment, to give the hug that is needed to get through today.

-Lynne also advocates from the physician side, raising physicians' awareness of causes and prevention (we need to start asking every patient about radon exposure) as well as early recognition (yes, young never-smoking women with a cough could have lung cancer, and in fact, lung cancer in young, never-smoking women is increasing).
+Dr. Eldridge also advocates from the physician side, raising physicians' awareness of causes and prevention (we need to start asking every patient about radon exposure) as well as early recognition (yes, young never-smoking women with a cough could have lung cancer, and in fact, lung cancer in young, never-smoking women is increasing).

-Lynne graduated from the University of Minnesota Medical School and completed her residency in family medicine through the University of Minnesota Hospitals and Clinics.
+Dr. Eldridge received the Global Lung Cancer Coalition Excellence in Journalism Award in 2010 for her contributions which have raised awareness about lung cancer around the world.
+She graduated from the University of Minnesota Medical School and completed her residency in family medicine through the University of Minnesota Hospitals and Clinics.
 She completed postgraduate studies in public health and has conducted research on the role of environmental exposures in cancer development.